Chronic kidney disease is the slow loss of kidney function over time. The main job of the kidneys is to remove wastes and excess water from the body.

 Most people will have high blood pressure at all stages of chronic kidney disease.
 During an exam, your health care provider may also hear abnormal heart or lung sounds in your chest.
 You may have signs of nerve damage during a nervous system exam.

 Tests that check how well the kidneys are working include:

 Chronic kidney disease changes the results of several other tests.
-Every patient needs to have the following checked regularly, as often as every 2 - 3 months when kidney disease gets worse:
+You will need to have the following tests as often as every 2 - 3 months when kidney disease gets worse: